nim-lang/Nim/contributing.rst

 The tests for the compiler work differently, they are all located in ``tests/``.
 Each test has its own file, which is different from the stdlib tests.
+All test files are prefixed with ``t``.
+If you want to create a file for import into another test only, use the prefix ``m``.

 At the beginning of every test is the expected side of the test.
 Possible keys are:

 - output: The expected output, most likely via ``echo``
 - exitcode: Exit code of the test (via ``exit(number)``)